-An app that not only offers a timer, a supporting community and resources for professional help, but most importantly an app where a buddy system allows for more responsibility to meet the goal of quitting.
+A timer, supporting community and res()ources for professional help, but most importantly an app where a buddy system allows for more responsibility to meet the goal of quitting.

 Analysis + Competition

-Paulina works as a journalist for the Wall Street Journal.
-She works in the field and found out that sometimes smoking and socializing outside with others can lead to the most interesting connections and conversations allowing her to further develop her own research and network.
-As she grew into the habit further, she frequently takes smoke breaks when she writes to clear her head.
-She has entertained the idea of switching to a vaping product, but knows that ultimately she’d like to get rid of the habit altogether.
+Paulina works as a journalist.
+She works in the field and found that sometimes smoking and socializing outside with others can get her leads.
+As she grew into the habit further, she frequently takes smoke breaks when she writes.
+She has entertained the idea of switching to a vaping product, but knows that ultimately, she’d like to get rid of the habit altogether.
 She has tried to quit before, but since she doesn't have anyone to hold her accountable, she usually tells herself it's ok to maybe buy another pack.

-The buddy system is one of the key features that has been proven to help people meet their goals.
-These people can be complete strangers but also friends or family that can create an account on the app just for the sake of being a supporting buddy, holding their friend accountable.
+The buddy system is one of the key features.
+Buddies can be strangers, friends or family that can create an account on the app just for the sake of being a supporting buddy, holding their friend accountable.

-Upon the creation of an account and finalizing the choice of available buddies, users can see each other's progress and send supportive messages.
-Making one's progress not only public but also tied to a specific person, will in theory maximize the chances of a quit attemt succeeding.
+Upon the creation of an account, users can see each other's progress and send supportive messages.
+Making one's progress not only public but also tied to a specific person, will in theory maximize the chances of a quit attempt succeeding.

-Throughout the app, the imagery of tabacco products is absent for a reason: to prevent triggering any longing to smoke again.
+Once in the app, imagery of tabacco products is absent for a reason: to prevent triggering any longing to smoke again.
 However, a subtle and faded reminder of the action of quitting smoking especially in the logo seemed appropriate.
 Keeping this put out cigarette as dark and shaded as possible follows the intention described above.